Step 1: Introduction to Gemology

 - None of the above

-16) True or false: Both long and short wavelength ultraviolet light are useful for gem identification.
+16) Both long and shortwave ultraviolet light are useful for gem identification.